Invariant Submanifolds of Sasakian Generalized-Sasakian-Space-Forms: Invariant Submanifolds of Sasakian Generalized Sasakian-space-forms

 By the definition of $\mathcal{C}\cdot \sigma$, we obtain

 Setting $Y=K=W=U=\xi$ in the above equation and then using (\ref{e:3.2}), we have

 By using (\ref{e:c}), (\ref{e:3.3}) and (\ref{e:3.2}) in (\ref{e:3.24}), we immediately obtain

 for any vector fields $X, V\in\Gamma(TM)$.
-This completes the proof. \begin{cor} An invariant submanifold of a Sasakian-space-form is totally geodesic if and only if $Q(g, \mathcal{C} \cdot \sigma)=0$, provided $r\neq 2n(2n+1)$. \end{cor} \begin{thm} Let $M$ be an invariant submanifold of a generalized Sasakian-space-form $\widetilde{M}(f_1, f_2, f_3)$.
-Then $M$ is totally geodesic if and only if the second fundamental form is pseudo-parallel, provided $L_1\neq (f_1 - f_3)$. \end{thm} {\bf Proof.} Let us consider a pseudo-parallel invariant submanifold of a generalized Sasakian-space-forms.
+This completes the proof. \begin{cor} An invariant submanifold of a Sasakian-space-form is totally geodesic if and only if $Q(g, \mathcal{C} \cdot \sigma)=0$, provided $r\neq 2n(2n+1)$. \end{cor} \begin{thm} Let $M$ be an invariant submanifold of a Sasakian generalized Sasakian-space-form $\widetilde{M}(f_1, f_2, f_3)$.
+Then $M$ is totally geodesic if and only if the second fundamental form is pseudo-parallel, provided $L_1\neq (f_1 - f_3)$. \end{thm} {\bf Proof.} Let us consider a pseudo-parallel invariant submanifold of a Sasakian generalized Sasakian-space-form.
 Therefore, we have

 where $L_1$ denotes the real valued function on $M$.
 The above equation can be written as

 for any vector fields $X, Y, U, V \in \Gamma(TM)$.
 By using (\ref{eq2.12}), we obtain from (\ref{e:3.25}) that